9ssi7/gopre/README.md

+# Warning: We do not recommend using it for now.
+It will receive a major update soon.
+For details: https://github.com/9ssi7/bank

 # gopre: A Go Project Template for CQRS and DDD

 **gopre** is a comprehensive Go project template designed to facilitate the development of robust and scalable applications using the principles of Domain-Driven Design (DDD) and the Command Query Responsibility Segregation (CQRS) architectural pattern.
 It provides a well-structured foundation for building complex applications with a focus on maintainability, testability, and adaptability.